 Point your browser to your website URL and see if it works:

-After you no longer need the artifacts of this tutorial, you can clean up the following resources on Google Cloud Platform Console to prevent incurring additional charges:
+After you no longer need the artifacts of this tutorial, you can clean up the following resources in the Cloud Console to prevent incurring additional charges:

 - Storage: delete bucket named as your website

-- Container Registry → Build Triggers: delete build trigger
+- Cloud Build → Triggers: delete build trigger

 - Development → Repositories: delete mirrored repository